BFriedland/clog/README.md

 compatibility with every zip tool.

 Both import forms write only to clog's stored conversation copies; they do not modify Claude Code or Codex CLI source conversations or make imports resumable there.

+Because they contain complete conversation transcripts and are not encrypted, archives generated by clog should only be shared through an access-controlled channel.

 ## Config File